 Article 1653 of Chapter 9 of the Third Book of the Civil Code is generally regarded as the source of Indonesia’s primary not-for-profit legal forms, the foundation and association.

 Article 1663 states: “All other corporate bodies shall continue their existence until they are specifically dissolved in accordance with their rulings, agreements and regulations, or until the purpose or the object of the corporate body ceases to exist.”

 Although the Constitutional Court revoked several articles under the Law on Societal Organizations pertaining to the categorization of an organization as national, provincial, or local, and the obligation to register, the Minister of Home Affairs has revived these articles through Regulation No. 57 of 2017 on Registration and Information System Management for Societal Organizations.

 Some of the Perppu’s provisions differ from the 2013 Law.
 For example, the Perppu no longer requires the Government (through the Ministry of Law and Human Rights) to confer with the Supreme Court before an organization’s registration certificate or its legal status may be revoked.
-The Perppu also provides for imprisonment for minimum of six months to a maximum of 20 years for violations of Article 59 of the Law on Societal Organizations (barring societal organizations from certain activities).
+The Perppu also provides for imprisonment for a minimum of six months to a maximum of 20 years for violations of Article 59 of the Law on Societal Organizations (barring societal organizations from certain activities).